 - Making it easier for people to perform actions that deepen their connection to your brand

 Ultimately, this happens.
 Search engines see that people really like your website.
 They infer that it’s delivering a great experience and providing quality content.
 Your content answer questions and ultimately, gives people what they’re looking for.
-As a result, they increase your visibility in searches.
+As a result, they increase your visibility in search engine results pages (SERPs).

-By doing so, the search engine sends more traffic your way through searches without requiring you to pay more for ad space.
+By doing so, the search engine sends more traffic your way through organic searches without requiring you to pay more for ad space.
 Nearly 60% of overall website traffic now comes through search results.

 Achieve this result through effective SEO (search engine optimization).
 It requires significant initial work and then ongoing SEO maintenance.
 Continue to receive this traffic as long as you keep maintaining this optimization.

 It’s important to realize that SEO is not an instant traffic-generator.
 Steer clear of people who make promises that seem too good to be true.
 Instead, SEO builds slowly and compounds, increasing traffic over time.
 And it helps you provide a better experience to visitors that enter from other sources such as those coming from social networks, your email list, and etc.

 Google says it takes about a year for an optimized site to move up in the ranks to generate significant traffic.
 When working with SEO experts who have a Google-aligned system in place, you can usually see incredible growth by 6-9 months.
 Maintain it to see it continue to go up.